 - Principles of Good Practice for Service-Learning Pedagogy

-Excerpted from Howard, Jeffery, ed.
+Howard, Jeffery, ed.
 (2001).
 Michigan Journal of Community Service Learning: Service-Learning Course Design Workbook, University of Michigan, OCSL, pp. 16-19.

 - Amulya, Joy.
 (2004).Guide to Integrating Reflection into Field-Based Courses.
 Center for Reflective Community Practice, Department of Urban Studies and Planning, MIT.
 Inquiry-driven and critical analysis strategies from MIT for effectively facilitating student reflection in field-based courses.